 Cover Page: The provost provides a standard cover page, available at www.provost.vt.edu.
 Please note that the cover page includes the specific committee votes.
 Please record the complete vote, including zeros where appropriate.
 Department and college administrative assistants should ensure that all information is completed on the cover page before sending the dossier to the next level.
-It is very important to indicate the appropriate type of promotion (promotion in academic rank) so that candidates are reviewed in the appropriate order.
+It is very important to indicate the appropriate type of promotion (promotion in academic rank, conferral of non-mandatory tenure, conferral of mandatory tenure) so that candidates are reviewed in the appropriate order.